Matching Investments to Tax Saving Techniques (13.5 hrs)

 After reading Chapter 1, participants will be able to:

-2. Recognize investment planning goals and purposes, select retirement planning direction, and identify resource allocation including necessary generational changes.
+1. Specify steps in the mapping process to prepare for financial independence identifying retirement myths, recognize investment planning goals and purposes, and identify resource allocation including necessary generational changes.

-4. Identify active and two passive investment acquisition strategies.
+3 Identify active and passive investment acquisition strategies.

 Chapter 2 Entities and Title